ethereum-optimism/optimism-tutorial/getting-started/README.md

 ### Instructions

-1. Insert your mnemonic in the [line 15](./waffle/test/mock-contract.test.ts#L15) to use your address in test.
+1. Insert your mnemonic in the [line 15 of `...waffle/test/mock-contract.test.ts`](./waffle/test/mock-contract.test.ts#L15) to use your address in the test.
 1. In the terminal, run the following commands:

    ```sh